lgtanimoto/CulturalCSBytes/README.md

 4. In the text editor or IDE, recomment the lines that drop and create the database. **SAVE!!!**
 5. As your current directory should be the project folder, I want you to run `\i backend/data/schema.sql`.
 This command will run all the SQL commands in that file, which are responsible for setting up the tables and relations.
 6. Now run `\i backend/data/data.sql`.
 This command will run the SQL commands to seed the database.
+7. Finally run `\i backend/data/resources.sql`.
+This will add the resources into the database.

 If you are instead reseeding the database (which may frequently happen), you still need to follow all of these directions.